clj-commons/etaoin/README.md

  :capabilities {:chromeOptions {:args ["--headless"]}}}
 ```

-### Be patient (wait, with-wait etc)
+### Wait functions

-The main difference between a program and a human is that the first one
+The main difference between a program and a human being is that the first one
 operates very fast.
 It means so fast, that sometimes a browser cannot render new
 HTML in time.
-So after each action you need to put `wait-<something>` function
+So after each action you'd better to put `wait-<something>`
-that just polls a browser checking for a predicate.
-O just `(wait <seconds>)` if
+function that just polls a browser until the predicate evaluates into true.
+Or
-you don't care about optimization.
+just `(wait <seconds>)` if you don't care about optimization.

-The `with-wait` macro might be helpful when you need to prepend each action
+The `with-wait` macro might be helpful when you need to prepend each action with
-with `(wait n)`.
+`(wait n)`.
 For example, the following form

 ```clojure
 (with-chrome {} driver